 Finally this crate comes with a nice doggy travel kit consisting of ID stickers, labels stating “live animal” water and food cups to keep your pet fed as well as an absorbent pad to take care of any spillages.

 Readily available and transportable on the go, soft crates are lightweight, washable and often very stylish.
 They are suitable for use both outdoors and indoors.
 Soft-sided crates are often a firm favorite with dogs because of their comfortability.
 They are a firm favorite with owners because they are made of vinyl and mesh as opposed to metal and wood which reduces the risk of injury significantly – especially for an easily frightened or overly active dog.

 There is an obvious risk of your dog destroying the soft material of these types of crates so that should be taken into consideration.
 Indeed, most of the negative customer reviews on Amazon typically begin with “my dog ripped the crate to bits!”.
 Soft-sided crates are ideal for dogs that are already crate trained and well behaved.
 You might buy a soft-sided crate because; you travel a lot with your dog and you need a portable crate to take with you.
 Your dog might appreciate a dark place to hide with no distractions, or you have a very timidly and laid back animal that is not prone to crate-destruction.

 - Ideal for travel in the car, picnics, and camping

 - Smart dogs may be able to unzip the door if they can figure it out

 - Some dogs might be able to gnaw their way out

-- Difficulty to clean in the event of a toilet accident
+- Difficult to clean in the event of a toilet accident

 - Some heavy duty crates are approved for air travel.
 This will make flying with your pup easier

-- Generally not aesthetically pleasing and might clash with your home decor
+- Not aesthetically pleasing and might clash with your home decor

 - Heavy to move around